 Robotics is another area of focus in Japan and has seen big progress in recent years.
 According to JARA “The Japanese robot industry has grown strongly in recent years, buoyed by heavy plant and equipment investment in the fast-growing IT industry.
 Production value peaked at ¥660 billion in 2000.”

-From industrial robots to humanoid robots, these machines are being used to automate tasks, increase productivity and address labor shortages.
-Engineers and technicians with knowledge of robotics, automation and control systems are in high demand to support the development and deployment of robotic technologies.
+From industrial robots to humanoid robots, these machines are being utilized to automate tasks, boost productivity, and tackle labor shortages.
+Engineers and technicians with expertise in robotics, automation, and control systems are in high demand, reflecting the ongoing skill shortage in Japan to support the development and deployment of robotic technologies.

 5. STEM Education Skills